 Lutheran Music Program (which produces Lutheran Summer Music Academy and

 other music programs).

 - Conductor, Concordia Wind Orchestra

 - Conductor, Concordia Sinfonietta

-- Instrumental Methods
+- Instrumental Conducting Methods and Rehearsal Techniques

 - Brass Techniques

-- Experiences in Music (online course)
+- General education courses in Music

 Assistant Professor of Music, Associate Director of Choral Activities